-Reduce Illegal dumping
+Reduce Illegal Dumping

 By 2035, reduce annual illegal dumping collections by 50% citywide.